• Skip to primary navigation

 Spruce Woods Provincial Park

-About an hour’s drive southwest, you’ll find one of our favourite provincial parks in the province: Spruce Woods.
+About an hour’s drive southwest, you’ll find one of our favourite provincial parks in Manitoba: Spruce Woods.
 Spruce Woods is famous for its incredible hiking trails and its unique landscapes, including Spirit Sands and Devils Punchbowl.
 It really is quite amazing to see a desert, right here in Manitoba!

 Planning to spend some time in the province’s capital before hitting the road?
 Don’t miss our guide on all the great things to do in Winnipeg.
 (Also, check out our article on our most beloved restaurants in Winnipeg as well!)